-RFTA will strive to exceed customer expectations by providing modern, courteous, safe, convenient, highly reliable, dependable, comfortable, sustainable, cost efficient, and affordable transportation choices to our residents and visitors.
+RFTA will exceed customer expectations by providing modern, courteous, safe, convenient, reliable, comfortable, sustainable, and affordable transportation for residents and visitors.

 6. Environmental Sustainability

 RFTA will research and implement innovative, environmentally sustainable practices in all areas of transit and trails management.